-Pretoria Art Association, Mackie Street: Open from 3 to 19 September 2020
+Pretoria Art Association, Mackie Street: 3 to 19 September 2020

 Opening address Enfolding by Mandy Conidaris (Director of outoftheCUBE art platform)